Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 pip install azure-identity
 ```

-* Additionally, to use the async API supported on Python 3.6+, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/):
+* Additionally, to use the async API,  you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/):

 ```Bash
 pip install aiohttp